junder-git/aoe2_setup_guide_backup/README.md

 This specific unit fair price ratio needs to be 4:3 so 100 food to 80 gold market price...
 Selling 100 batch of food drops fair price by fixed amount of 3 no matter total available res,
-So 700~ food sell gets this to 100 food to 80 gold spend in fair price for initial market conditions to be set.
+So 700~ food sell gets this to 100 food to 80 gold in fair price for initial market conditions to be set.

 After market setup, remaining (saracen-pole) feudal food bank to market interaction now equates to:::
 (100-food:76-gold)